About Me

 I was born in Walla Walla, Washington.
 I grew up in Southern California and both Eastern and Western Washington.
 When I was six years old, we moved to Redmond, and spent the rest of my childhood and adolescence moving around the Eastside of the Seattle area, near Microsoft, where I was exposed to science and technology.
-I tinkered with electronics and computers, constructed science experiments, read encyclopedias and sci fi, and lugged around my favorite book: The Way Things Work by David Macaulay everywhere.
-I developed into a creative engineer.
+I tinkered with electronics and computers, constructed science experiments, read encyclopedias and science fiction, played online video games, and taught myself to code.

-Shockingly, that promising youth ended in my dropping out of high school.
+A promising youth ended in my dropping out of Juanita High School, where I was a running start dual-enrollment student, on Dance and Gymnastics teams, and an AP and Honors student.
 I had moved out my junior year after many tumulutuous years in my homelife and was struggling to make ends meet.
 My life had been hard and I had no support system.
 I became a single mother soon afterward and wondered if I could code for a job.
 As it turned out, I could.

-From 2006 through 2011, I programmed primarily as a freelancer and worked full-time jobs in food service, moving around the country to follow my ex.
+From 2006 through 2011, I programmed primarily as a freelancer and worked full-time jobs in food service, moving around the country.
 I tried to go to college several times: for biotechnology, meteorology, environmental science, web design, web development, photography, and architecture.
 I had gotten high SAT scores and was accepted into every school I applied to, but nothing was sticking.
 Finally, I enrolled at the University of Missouri in St. Louis and declared an Astrophysics major.
 I was hooked.
-I tried desperately to make it work, but immediately took a leave of absence and eventually stopped enrolling.
+I tried desperately to make it work, but attended only a handful of classes before I stopped attending altogether.
 I loved it, but working two and three minimum wage jobs and taking care of a toddler left no room for my education.
-I scored a 99 on the ASVAB and seriously considered joining the Air Force for the financial stability, leaving my daughter in the care of my ex's parents.
+I scored a 99 on the ASVAB and seriously considered joining the Air Force for the financial stability.

 I was barely surviving and facing eviction when a USA Today Digital Products recruiter reached out in the fall of 2011.
 Weeks later my life changed completely and my daughter and I moved to Northern Virginia, near DC, and my successful software career began.